 - 1. Medicare Part A. - 2.
 Medicaid, except for the following programs: - a.
 Optional coverage of family planning services. - b.
 Optional coverage of tuberculosis-related services. - c.
 Coverage of pregnancy-related services. - d.
 Coverage of medical emergency services. - e.
-Coverage of medically needy individuals. - 3.
+Coverage of medically needy individuals. - f.
+Coverage of COVID-19 testing and diagnostic services. - 3.
 The Children's Health Insurance Program (CHIP). - 4.
 The TRICARE program, except for the following options: - a.
-Coverage on a space-available basis in a military treatment facility for individuals who aren't eligible for TRICARE coverage for private sector care. - b.
-Coverage for a line of duty-related injury, illness, or disease for individuals who have left active duty. - 5.
-Coverage administered by the Department of Veterans Affairs that is: - a.
+Coverage on a space-available basis in a military treatment facility for individuals who aren't eligible for TRICARE coverage for private sector care. - Coverage for a line-of-duty-related injury, illness, or disease for individuals who have left active duty. - Coverage administered by the Department of Veterans Affairs that is: - a.
 Coverage consisting of the medical benefits package for eligible veterans. - b.
-CHAMPVA. - c.
-Comprehensive health care for children suffering from spina bifida who are the children of Vietnam veterans and veterans of covered service in Korea. - 6.
+CHAMPVA. - Comprehensive health care for children suffering from spina bifida who are the children of Vietnam veterans and veterans of covered service in Korea. - 6.
 Coverage for Peace Corps volunteers. - 7.
 The Nonappropriated Fund Health Benefits Program of the Department of Defense.